Dynamical Degeneracy Splitting and Directional Invisibility in Non-Hermitian Systems: Scattering theory in non-Hermitian tight-binding model

-In this section, we first give the general form of the scattering equation and then derive Eq.(4) in the main text, that is, the solution of scattered waves in non-Hermitian systems.
-Finally, we demonstrate that there are two cases for the scattered waves.
+In this section, we first give the general form of the scattering equation.
+Then, we derive Eq.(4) of the main text and extend it into multi-band and multiple-pole cases.
+After this, we demonstrate that there are two cases for the scattered waves.
+Finally, we discuss the relation between dynamical degeneracy splitting and the pole's behavior shown in Fig.~2 of the main text.